-In October 2022 she released her “Duo-Solo” album, an alchemy between traditional melodies and dances and the classical repertoire featuring a dialogue between cello and voice.
+In October 2022 she released her Duo-Solo album, an alchemy between traditional melodies and dances and the classical repertoire featuring a dialogue between cello and voice.
 In 2021 she recorded Saint-Saëns' first Cello Concerto with her stage partner Nabil Shehata for the Alpha Classics label.